North Yorkshire Moors Railway

 History, tourist information, and nearby accommodation

-When rail travel was nationalised in the 20th century the North York moors line became part of British Rail.
-Modernising spelled the end of the line, as diesel replaced steam and cost-cutting measures meant the end came in 1965.
+When rail travel was nationalised in the 20th century the North York Moors line became part of British Rail.
+Modernising spelled the end of the line, as diesel replaced steam and cost-cutting measures eventually brought operation to an end in 1965.

-It did not take long before railroad enthusiasts came out in force to promote using the old Pickering to Grosmont part of the Whitby line for members only steam train journeys.
-By the 21st century the NYMR had grown to employ 85 full-time staff and dozens of volunteer members.
+It did not take long before railroad enthusiasts came out in force to promote using the old Pickering to Grosmont part of the Whitby line for members-only steam train journeys.
+By the 21st century the NYMR had grown to employ 85 full-time staff and dozens of volunteer members and had become one of the most popular steam railways in Britain.

-The railway is extremely popular with visitors to the North York Moors, so its a good idea to book your journey ahed during the summer months.
+The railway is extremely popular with visitors to the North York Moors, so it is a good idea to book your journey ahead during the summer months.
+If you simply want to watch the steam trains pulling into and out of a station, our family can recommend both Grosmont and Goathland.

 About North Yorkshire Moors Railway

-Address: Pickering Station, Pickering, Yorkshire, England, YO18 7AJ
+Address: Pickering Station, Pickering, North York Moors, Yorkshire, England, YO18 7AJ

 Attraction Type: Museum